Hasbro: 2018–2021

+2021–present: Restructuring and turnaround

 Hasbro's longtime CEO Brian Goldner died on October 12, 2021, after a 7-year battle with cancer.
 Richard Stoddart served as the interim CEO of the company following Goldner's death; Chris Cocks was named as Goldner's successor on January 5, 2022, and became CEO on February 25, 2022.
 Cocks was formerly the president and chief operating officer of Wizards of the Coast, a division of Hasbro.

 In June 2022, Hasbro defeated a board challenge from activist investor Alta Fox Capital Management LLC.
 The hedge fund company, which owns a 2.5% stake of Hasbro, had been pushing to spin out Wizards of the Coast "into its own company in an attempt to create what they saw was more value by making a second publicly traded company with a more profitable line of business".

 On November 17, 2022, Hasbro announced they had put Entertainment One up for sale.
-This includes their film and TV business but would exclude the company's children's division, so eOne franchises like Peppa Pig would remain under Hasbro.
-On March 2022, it was reported that Fremantle, Lionsgate and Legendary Entertainment are interested in the buyout.
+This includes their film and TV business but would exclude the company's kids and family division, which would remain under Hasbro.
+On March 15, 2023, it was reported that Fremantle, Lionsgate and Legendary Entertainment are interested in the buyout.
+However, Fremantle dropped out of the bid while CVC Capital Partners and GoDigital Media Group joined in the bid for the eOne buyout.
+On April 20, 2023, it was reported that Hasbro was in talks with Throop on the possibility of buying the company back.
+On July 17, 2023, Deadline reported that Lionsgate was a frontrunner to acquire eOne.
+In June 2023, Hasbro announced the return of Furby, an interactive plush toy that was highly popular in the late 1990s and early 2000s.

+On August 3, 2023, Hasbro announced that Lionsgate would acquire Entertainment One for $500 million, with the transaction closed on December 27, 2023. eOne was rebranded as Lionsgate Canada in 2024, the same year that it became a subsidiary of Lionsgate Studios.
+Hasbro kept eOne’s family brands and its stake in Astley Baker Davies, and created a division called Hasbro Entertainment later that month, which held Astley Baker Davies and Discovery Family.